 For the oatmeal

-- In a saucepan or microwave safe bowl, combine the rolled oats, sea salt, cinnamon,nutmeg, apple and milk of choice and simmer on medium until most of the liquid is absorbed.
-Once thick, add the large egg and mix very well until fully mixed in.
-If desired, add the granulated sweetener, protein powder and mix very well.
+- In a saucepan or microwave safe bowl, combine the rolled oats, salt, cinnamon, sweetener, and milk of choice.
+Simmer on medium heat until most of the liquid is absorbed.
+Once thick, add the protein powder and mix very well.
 Add the coconut flour and continue stirring until a very thick batter is formed.
 Remove from heat and pour into a bowl.

-- In a microwave safe bowl or in a small pan, heat the 1/4 apple with cinnamon and nutmeg and optional sweetener until caramelized.
+- In a microwave safe bowl or in a small saucepan, heat the apple with cinnamon, nutmeg, and sweetener until caramelized.
 Remove from heat or microwave and top your oatmeal with it.